Skein & Garment Competition

 - All entries must include:

-- A completed online or paper entry form
+- A completed online entry form.

-- Online entry will close Friday, April 28, 2023 at 11:59 PM EST.
+- Online entry will close Friday, April 24, 2026 at 11:59 PM ET.

-- The entry form must be correctly filled out including the specified indicator for any of the special prizes that the entry is eligible for.
+- The online entry form must be correctly filled out including the specified indicator for any of the special prizes that the entry is eligible for.

 - The class number and name;

-- Age of entrant as of January 1, if 18 or under;
+- Age of entrant as of January 1, 2026, if 18 or under;

 - Fiber content, including breed if known;